What You Need to Know

 Frequently Asked Questions

-This list is not exhaustive nor prescriptive, it is illustrative.
-The important aspect is that the number of days applies to the number of days as a primary residence and not the number of days a person is physically in their property.
+This list above is not exhaustive nor prescriptive.
+The important aspect of these qualifications is that the number of days applies to the number of days as a primary residence and not the number of days a person is physically in their property.

 An owner of a qualifying residential property, or their authorized agent, will be required to declare annually if their property is eligible for the primary residential subclass.